 1. Organization of Text

-- - How do the text features help to organize the meaning in the text?
+- How do the text features help to organize the meaning of the text?

 There are some basic organizational patterns that students can look for.

 - Do the paragraphs compare or contrast different ideas or details?

 - Do the chapters tell a story with a plot structure?

 - Is there a problem presented with solutions (nonfiction)?